AllgeierSchweiz/azure-openai-lab/README.md

 <!-- ABOUT THE PROJECT -->
-# A Hands-on Exploration of Azure OpenAI API
+# A Hands-on Exploration of the Azure OpenAI API

 ![Azure OpenAI API](images/SDSC2024.png)